EMPI-PL/RPi_in_Amiga500_case/README.md

 My dream of actually owning Amiga 500 system takes me back to begining of '90s.
 Yep - I've never had one.
 The only opportunity to play any Amiga game was to visit my friends (thanks a lot Przemek, Bartek and Tomek :smile:).
 I was a sort of *8-bit guy* back then owning Atari 130XE system which quickly came to be obsolete when PCs came to power.
 Years passed but my love for retro only grew and some time ago I decided to visit my first Retro Party.
 Opportunity was to play my beloved **Sensible Soccer** tournament hosted at the party.
 A side effect of being there was an exposition to all this amazing hardware brought by retro-freaks.
 One of the units I've seen was special.
 At first glance it was just an Amiga 600 but it had a "strange" keyboard and no LEDs.
 After a short conversation with an owner I knew the secret - it wasn't an Amiga but a Raspberry Pi inside the A600 case.
 That day I've decided to build my own but better looking and with capability to recreate real feel and look.

 I had to start from scratch as I've literally had nothing Amiga-related.
 No case, no keyboard no nothing.
 Everything had to be either just passed over to me for free or I had to pay for every single piece of hardware to make the dream come true.
 My first intention was to get a dead Amiga 500 unit and pull out MoBo to start with the case.
 To my surprise the prices were already crazy back then and today it's even worse.
 To give you an example from begining of 2023:
-* Good looking Amiga 500 fully working costed approx. 150 Euros in Poland back in 2018.
+* Good looking Amiga 500 fully working costed approx. 150&euro; in Poland back in 2018.
-* Same Amiga today is at least double the price.
+* Same Amiga today is **at least double the price**.
 * Local buy/sell portals like ebay are full of people selling retro hardware for insane prices even without any guarantee the unit will even work.

-BTW I'm not complaining - it is what it is...
+BTW I'm not complaining - it is what it is... :unamused:

 The ultimate goal to get your own build is simple - to preserve hardware which is getting very rare even if we consider new releases of keyboard membranes, cases etc.
 If you only have an access to keyboard and/or case = you're on the right path.
 For me a starting point was the case.
 Trapdoors I've had to buy separately - same for keyboard and everything. :smile: